maheera421/Coffee-Machine/README.md

    - If the user has inserted enough money, it calculates the change, deducts the required resources, and dispenses the coffee.

 # 🛠️ Code Specifications:

-- `data.logo`: This variable contains a logo or a welcome message for the coffee machine.

 - `data.resources`: This dictionary holds the current resource levels (water, milk, coffee) in the machine.